Flashmobb/ecofinds_404-found/README.md

 # EcoFinds - Sustainable Second-Hand Marketplace

 **Description:**
-EcoFinds is a Python Tkinter app that allows users to buy and sell second-hand products and earn Eco Points.
+EcoFinds is a Python Tkinter app that allows users to buy and sell second-hand products.

 ---